karanchinch10/My_Projects/README.md

 To determine class or cateogry of flower which its belong to base on their 4 features or parameters such as sepal length,sepal width, petal length and petal width.
 Dataset contains total 3 category of flowers of 50 instances each(setosa,virginica,versicolor), where each class refers to a type of iris plant.
 One class is linearly separable from the other 2; the latter are NOT linearly separable from each other.

-- I have made model which will predict cateogry of flower which its belong to base on their 4 features(sepal length,sepal width, petal length and petal width).
+- I have made model which will predict cateogry of flower which its belong to base on their 4 features.
 - Done stepwise EDA (Exploratory Data Analysis) and visualization to get some idea about important features
 - After Visualization found that sepal length & sepal width has strong correlation while petal length & petal width has poor relation
 - Train model with multiples classification algorithms